Doktorierer/WordAsLatexEditor/README.md

 * Equation numbering is basic (align is not yet recognized with multiple numbers)
 * The snippets when converted to inline-shapes do not wrap properly on a line on their own
 * Only ASCII character files work surely.
 The conversion is not fully UTF compatible.
+* Make sure to convert to gray before prevewing, such that the blue highlighting is not shifted
 * A MsbBox still says that you can browse to `ghostscript` already installed by the common LaTeX distributions `TeXLive` or `MikTeX`, but this (truncated) versions seem not to work